IvoVellekoop/openwfs/docs/source/detectors_and_actuators.rst

 Note that the two use cases of `wait` for detectors are slightly different.
 When used with the state switching algorithm, it should wait until the hardware has finished acquisition of the data.
 When used with the `out` parameter, it should wait until the data has been written to the array.
 To disambiguate between these use cases, the `wait` method has an optional flag `await_data`.
 When `await_data` is `True`, the method waits until the data has been written to the array.
 When `await_data` is `False`, the method only waits until the hardware has finished acquisition of the data.
 The default value of `await_data` is `True`, whereas `_start` internally calls `wait` with `await_data=False`.

-To implement a Dectector, Actuator or Processor, the user should subclass the `Device` base class, and implement whatever properties and logic appropriate to the device.

-For detectors, if `duration`, `pixel_size` and `data_shape` are known, they should be passed to the base class constructor.
-If these properties may change during operation, the user should override the `duration`, `pixel_size` and `data_shape` properties to provide the correct values.
-If the `duration` is not known in advance (for example, when waiting for a hardware trigger), the Detector should implement the `busy` function to poll the hardware for the busy state.

-For detectors, the user should implement the `_fetch` method, which should fetch the data from the hardware, process it, and return it as a numpy array.
-If the detector was created with the flag `multi_threaded = True`, then `_fetch` will be called from a worker thread.
-This way, the rest of the program does not need to wait for transferring data from the hardware, or for computationally expensive processing tasks.
-Care must be taken not to modify any properties of the detector in `_fetch`.
-When trying to write to a public property, an error occurs because all write access to public properties is blocked while one or more measurements are being processed.
-When writing to a private property, no error occurs, but race conditions may occur.
-Therefore, the user should make sure that no properties are modified while `_fetch`

-For processors, the `_fetch` method after the data from all sources is available.
-This data is passed as function arguments to `_fetch`, so that it can be processed there.
-See `Microscope._fetch` for an example of how to do this.